Skip to main content

 Troubleshooting

 Activate is greyed out.
-The setup checklist tells you exactly which step is pending.
+The Overview action queue tells you exactly which step is pending.
 Fix that step.

 Activate fails with 409. can_activate regressed between page load and click — someone deleted a scope, unmapped a tool, or disabled the access policy in the meantime.
-Reload the page and check the checklist.
+Reload the page and check the action queue.

 Activate succeeded but my MCP server is still 503ing.
 The SDK's policy cache hasn't refreshed yet.
 Either wait up to 5 minutes for the natural refresh, or restart your MCP server.